garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

 Nurses and doctors did what they needed to do to make sure Grace was alright, that Gwen was alright, and got Gwen's measurements.
 That all takes time and it took additional time to get us up to a postpartum suite.
+We eventually made it to the new room at an unknown time to me.
+All I remember is that the sun was up.
 Exhausted, we got ourselves situated, I took a shower, and we all took a nap.
 I don't exaggerate when I say this may have been the nicest nap of my life.
 But it also may have been the most ominous nap of my life.
 I came to realize that if Gwen woke up, there wasn't going to be anyone else to come running in to take care of her.
-It was up to Grace and I. I never gave this thought before Gwen and now we were welcomed into a whole new reality.
+It was up to Grace and I. I never had a thought like this before Gwen, but now we were in a whole new reality.

 ## Postpartum & coming home
-After we got to the postpartum suite, I feel like most of the rest of the time was spent trying to figure out how to get some sleep between doctors/nurses coming to check in, Gwen's needs, and us eating.
+After we got to the postpartum suite, most of the rest of the time at the hospital was spent trying to figure out how to get some sleep between doctors/nurses coming to check in, Gwen's needs, and us eating.

 I will never forget the first night (night of October 3).
 We were still very tired after the marathon that was getting through delivery and only getting a few small naps in during the day.
 To our surprise, Gwen started cluster feeding that night.
-In the classes we'd taken, we didn't fully understand cluster feeding.
-We both took it as, after 24+ hours of life, your baby will start to eat every hour for another 24 hours.
+From the classes we took on infant care, we understood cluster feeding as after 24+ hours of life, your baby will start to eat every hour for another 24 hours.
 What we didn't realize was twofold: 1) They can start this behavior before 24 hours of life.
 It's not like they have a 24-hour clock that says "NOW."
 And 2) This cluster-feeding behavior lasts much longer than 24 hours.
 This constant feeding almost put both of us over the edge.
 Grace obviously had to be up to feed Gwen each time.
 But I also had to be up to change her and get her back to sleep because Grace was still recovering from labor and the effects of the epidural.
 Without fail, every single time Gwen ate, she immediately pooped.
 I learned very quickly about changing diapers and trying to swaddle her back